notgiven688/webminerpool/README.md

 ```bash
 ./build
 ```
 and follow the instructions.
-No additional extern 3rd party libraries are needed.
+No additional 3rd party libraries are needed.

 ```bash
 mono server.exe